andpenaspal/Chat-Application/README.md

 | [msg] | [username] [message] | Sends a message to the specified user |
 | [\a] [brdc] | [message] | Sends a Broadcast message to all the users (admin) |

+## License
+MIT License.
+See "LICENSE" for further information.

 ## Contact Information
 G00376379@gmit.ie